kovanostra/message-passing-neural-network/README.md

 python src/cli.py start-training --help
 ```

+### GPU support

+The model will automatically use a GPU if it is available.
+Otherwise it will use the CPU.
+The command line allows for various options to modify this behavior:

+- --enable_gpu is set by default to True and will automatically use one GPU if it is available.
+- --which_gpu allows to select the name of the GPU you want to use if you have more than 1 available
+- --use_all_gpus is set by default to True and sets the model to use all available GPUs.

+### Command line interface default values

+Command "start-training":
+- --dataset: No default value
+- --epochs: 10
+- --loss_function: MSE
+- --optimizer: SGD
+- --data_path: data/
+- --enable_gpu: True
+- --which_gpu: No default value
+- --use_all_gpus: True

 ### Docker
 The model can be run from inside a docker container.
 To do so please execute the following shell script from inside ~/message-passing-nn/:
 ```